cgenglab/website/content/en/authors/yuanwei/_index.md

 I'm a master student of the Department of Creative Informatics at the University of Tokyo, supervised by Prof. Nobuyuki Umetani.
 I obtained my bachelor degree in Computer Science and Technology from Peking University.
 My research interest is Computer Graphics, especially realistic and real-time simulation. <br>
 Besides, I'm also excited in superhero movies, astrophotography, as well as discoveries of relationship between different languages.
 If you have similar interests, I'm very glad to have a coffee time with you :)

+### Master's Thesis
+Frequency Domain Reconstruction of Density Field from Images with Unknown Camera Poses